 In the 1950s, 60s, and 70s saw a huge boom in the popularity of Scotch whisky; alcohol was legal in America again, blends became popular, and demand soared all over the world.
 However, DCL’s status as industry leader was in jeopardy during this period.
 The company had been holding onto old styles of management that were not suited to the new, modern styles of whisky-making that were sweeping the globe.
 The company quickly became a target for takeover, and they soon were forced to sell 11 of their 45 malt distilleries as the young market turned towards spirits such as vodka and white wine in 1983.

 The Argyll Group attempted to purchase DCL for £1.9 billion in 1985, but DCL refused the offer.
 They turned to Guinness instead.
-Guinness took over DCL soon after.
-However, it emerged that they had done so due to several fraudulent moves made by Guinness’ manager, Edward Saunders.
-Saunders and several of his colleagues were later sent to prison.
+Guinness purchased DCL in 1986 although it would become an infamous merger.
+It emerged that several fraudulent moves had been made by Guinness’ manager, Edward Saunders.
+Saunders and several of his colleagues were later sent to prison, however DCL remained part of Guinness going forward.

 Diageo Owned Brands and Distilleries